 The most important problem demisexual and asexual people face, though, is that of others not believing them about their sexuality.

 Preimesberger recalls a time when she came out to a friend about her asexuality, and he outright dismissed her.

 “He said that wasn’t a thing,” Preimesberger said.
 “I was also kind of scared when I thought my mom didn’t believe me when I told her.”

-Stanfield, as a demisexual, said others often dismiss their sexuality as well.
+Stanfield, as a demisexual, said others often dismiss his sexuality as well.

 “It’s not really an identity that a lot of people think makes sense as its own identity,” Stanfield said.
 “A lot of people I know will say that’s just being regularly sexual.
 They don’t think it makes sense as an identity or sexual category, especially in religious communities.
 For me, it’s been very important because the narrative for demisexuality is very different from what society has told me that sexuality has to be like.”

 Asexuality and demisexuality do exist though and deserve to be recognized.

 “It’s important to realize it’s all on a spectrum,” Ramirez said.
 “A sexual person can be aromantic; an asexual person can be romantic.
 It’s a lot of gradients that people can choose from.”